occiware/occiware-ozwillo/connector-analytics/README.md

 Now use your web browser to go to [http://localhost:3000/](http://localhost:3000/) where it has been made available.
 There write http://localhost:8081 as the OCCI server URL in the top input field and click on the Use button.

 # Test the Linked Data & Docker OCCI HTTP API using OCCInterface :
-Click on the GET button to display the available OCCI extension definitions.
+Click on the GET button to display the definition of all available OCCI extensions.

-# Test the Docker OCCI HTTP API using OCCInterface :
+Click on the top dropdown (Kinds) : it should display all of its available OCCI extensions, and below their kinds.
+Clicking on each of them should list their instanciated OCCI resources.
+For instance, click on :
+- linkeddata > LDProject to list all data projects, then click on a project that has been configured using the Linked Data Studio ("energy_xx" projects) to see its configuration.
+Then click on Edit then Post to change its configuration, just as it would be done using the Linked Data Studio, and just the same, changes can be seen in the Ozwillo Datacore playground at http://localhost:8080 .
+- docker > ? to list all ? ; NOT WORKING YET see occiware/ecore#173 Docker connector kills erocci because has boolean attributes